 - The client had been assessed by a psychologist as being low risk of reoffending (and the purpose of reporting obligations is to mitigate the risk an offender will reoffend)

-- The client had a strong support network (Jessica tendered character references from family to emphasise this)
+- The client had a strong support network (we tendered character references from family to emphasise this)